 A handful of years ago I got a wild hair to create and compile all the Super Mario themes into one ʻukulele tab.
 There are lots of little sounds, songs, and transitions that are triggered as you play through the game.

-I tried to include as many of these as possible:
+I tried to include as many of the Super Mario Brothers sounds and themes as possible:

 - Overworld (Main) Theme